 If you’re thinking this way, you’re not alone – over the last decade or so, alternative spring breaks (or ASB) have become extremely popular among altruistic-minded students who want to take advantage of that time to do something positive.

-How to Plan Your ASB
+How to Plan Your Alternative Spring Break

 And that doesn’t have to be as labor-intensive as writing a research paper.
 In fact, many universities sponsor alternative spring breaks or have their own programs set up, so check with your study abroad office to see what options might be available through your school.
 Remember, also, that you don’t necessarily need to seek out a spring break-specific program.
-In fact, it might be more affordable to look at programs that aren’t marketed only to college students.
+It might be more affordable to look at programs that aren’t marketed only to college students.
 Many volunteer programs offer short-term options (even as short as four days) that can be just as interesting, affordable and productive as long-term ones.

 Consider the Location of Your ASB Program